ckgrosch/groschner-python-ay250-homework/final_project/README.md

   used for the demo can be found here: https://berkeley.box.com/s/f042q67ifjvs8zmz7v7qmiy6mwkjjflp

   The testing can be run just by calling pytest in the command line.
+I used a virtual environment to develop this project and the requirements.txt is in the repo.

   Thank you for a great semester!
 I learned so much!